betajippity/Nuparu/README.md

 * blosc is built without AVX2 support.
 * OpenVDB is built without ABI compatibility for OpenVDB 3.x.
 * dear imgui includes the core imgui library and the GLFW3/OpenGL3 implementation files.
-* All binary x86-64 macOS libraries are built on macOS Catalina with macOS's Clang variant (Apple LLVM 11.0 or greater) using libc++. macOS libraries for x86-64 are in lib/mac.
-* All binary arm64 macOS libraries are built on macOS Big Sur with macOS's Clang variant (Apple LLVM 12.0 or greater) using libc++. macOS libraries for arm64 are in lib/mac-arm.
+* macOS libraries require at minimum macOS Big Sur and macOS's Clang variant (Apple LLVM 11.0 or greater) with libc++.
-* All binary Windows libraries are built on Windows 10 using /MT with Visual Studio 2019.
+* Windows libraries require at minimum Windows 10 and Visual Studio 2019 with \mt.
-* All binary Linux libraries are built using GCC 10.1 on Fedora 32 and on Red Hat Enterprise Linux (RHEL) 7.6.
+* Linux libraries require at minimum either Fedora 33 or Red Hat Enterprise Linux (RHEL) 7.6.
     * On RHEL, GCC 8.3 is used through [Red Hat Developer Toolset 8.0](https://developers.redhat.com/products/developertoolset/updates/).
-    * Fedora libraries built using GCC 10.1 on x86-64 are in lib/linux-gcc10
+    * Fedora 33 libraries require GCC 10.1 on x86-64 and are in lib/linux-gcc10
-    * Fedora libraries built using GCC 10.1 on ARM aarch64 are in lib/linux-arm
+    * Fedora 33 libraries require GCC 10.1 on ARM aarch64 and are in lib/linux-arm
-    * RHEL libraries build using GCC 8.3 are in lib/linux-gcc8
+    * RHEL libraries require GCC 8.3 and are in lib/linux-gcc8
 * Licenses for each library are included either in each library's include/ directory, or in source files directly.